FAQ

 In combination, the above measures will pave the way to an ecologically advantageous but at the same time economically attractive alternative for conventional production processes.

 The range of products made with rubbers and plastics contains tires, hoses, sealing systems and other automotive rubber and plastic applications such as fittings, car hoses, door/window seals and window gaskets.
 Shoe soles and cases for cell phones and laptops and floor coverings comprise industrial carbon black.
-Conventional MEG is used as a PET plastic component in textiles and packaging materials.
+Conventional mono ethylene glycol is used as a PET (polyethylene terephthalate) in fibres for clothing, and containers for liquids and foods.

-UPM is currently building the world's first biorefinery to produce wood-based biochemicals in Leuna, Saxony-Anhalt, at EUR 550 million.
-Starting in late 2022, the plant will produce biochemicals with a significantly lower carbon footprint than conventional products based on fossil raw materials.
-The annual capacity is expected to be around 220,000 tonnes bio-monoethylene glycol (BioMEG) and Renewable Functional Fillers (RFF) at the start.
+UPM is currently building the world's first biorefinery to produce wood-based biochemicals in Leuna, Saxony-Anhalt, with a value of EUR 750 million.
+Starting in late 2023, the plant will produce biochemicals with a significantly lower carbon footprint than conventional products based on fossil raw materials.
+The annual capacity is expected to be around 220,000 tonnes of bio-mono ethylene glycol and renewable functional fillers.
 It will make a significant and scalable contribution to reducing greenhouse gas emissions in the material value chains of the chemical industry.